Metafyzik/Genetic-algorithm/README.md

 # Genetic algorithm
 Building a simple Genetic algorithm from sratch (more or less) and using it to find global extreme on Rastrigin function.
-Using modul nympy for arrays and Plotly for interactive visualization.
+Using modul numpy for its arrays and Plotly for interactive visualization.

 ![](images/gen_alg_vis.gif)